 It’s not so complicated!

 The Handmade, Weathered Look

-First up: the vintage-inspired, lived-in tshirt.
+First up: the vintage-inspired, lived-in t-shirt.
 This is a common look when you want shirts to look handmade.
-These shirts are perfect for liveable, daily wear shirts, especially for casual branding.
+These shirts are perfect for livable, daily wear shirts, especially for casual branding.

 This is not a stiff look, it’s comfortable.